lelepado01/FoundationModel4ClimateNotes/src/fourcastnet.md

 > [Paper](https://arxiv.org/abs/2202.11214) | [Code](https://github.com/NVlabs/FourCastNet)

-FourcastNet is an architecture based on the Adaptive Fourier Neural Op- erator, which is a neural network model designed for high-resolution inputs, fused with a vision transformer backbone.
+FourcastNet is an architecture based on the *Adaptive Fourier Neural Operator*, which is a neural network model designed for high-resolution inputs, fused with a vision transformer backbone.
 The Fourier Neural Operator is a neural network architecture that uses a Fourier basis to represent the input data, allowing for the efficient computation of convolutions in the Fourier domain.